 Use of certain licences is only permitted for academic use and where applicable to the code of conduct published by the Combined Higher Education Software Team (CHEST).

-Real world standards of behaviour apply online and on social networking platforms, such as, but not limited to, Facebook, Wordpress and Twitter.
+Real world standards of behaviour apply online and on social networking platforms, such as, but not limited to, Facebook, Wordpress and X (formerly known as Twitter).

 You must not: